d6y/lift-cookbook/docs/0500-Around/0210-Repeating-actions.md

 }
 ```

 The example creates a `LiftActor` for the work to be done.
-The `schedule` method uses Lift's `Schedule.schedule` method to ensure that `this` actor is sent the `DoIt` message after 10 minutes.
-On receipt of the message, the actor re-schedules itself before doing whatever useful work needs to be done.
+On receipt of a `DoIt` message, the actor re-schedules itself before doing whatever useful work needs to be done.
+In this way, the actor will be called every 10 minutes.

+The `Schedule.schedule` call is ensuring that `this` actor is sent the `DoIt` message after 10 minutes.

-To start this process off, possibly in `Boot.scala`, you could send the `DoIt` message to the actor, or more conveniently simply call `MyScheduledTask.schedule` to start the job in 10 minutes time.
+To start this process off, possibly in `Boot.scala`, just send the `DoIt` message to the actor.

 To ensure the process stops correctly when Lift shuts down, we register a shutdown hook in `Boot.scala` to send the `Stop` message to prevent future re-schedules: